xinxin001/xinxin001/README.md

 ### Hi there 👋

-My name is Xin Rui, and I am a Computer Science student at McGill University.
+My name is Xin Rui, and I am a Computer Science student at McGill

 Editor @ [Frying Pan](https://www.youtube.com/user/MyPanoo)